 ISRE 2410.12-14 assumes that the auditor who has audited the entity’s financial statements for one or more annual periods already holds a sufficient understanding of the entity and its environment, including its internal control, as it relates to the preparation of annual financial information.
 You don’t rebuild this understanding from zero for the interim review.
 You update it.

 Paragraph 17 adds a specific requirement: the auditor must obtain a sufficient understanding of internal control as it relates to the preparation of interim financial information, because that internal control may differ from internal control over annual financial information.
 Interim close processes are often faster and less formal than year-end processes.
-If you last saw the entity's controls at year-end, ask what the interim close process looks like.
+Estimation methodologies may be simplified.
+Cut-off procedures may rely on different controls.
+If you last saw the entity’s controls at year-end, ask what the interim close process looks like.

 Procedures: what ISRE 2410 requires beyond inquiry and analytics